alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Login with local user `atiadmin` and the **DSG DC** admin password from the SHM KeyVault

-- Download the `DSG-DATASERVER .zip` scripts file using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Scripts/DSG-DATASERVER.zip<sas-token>`(append the SAS token generated above -- starts `?sv=`, with no surrounding quotes)
+- Download the `DSG-DATASERVER .zip` scripts file using an SAS-authenticated URL of the form `https://<shm-artifact-storage-account>.file.core.windows.net/configpackages/Scripts/DSG-DATASERVER.zip<sas-token>` where `<shm-artifact-storage-account>` is `dsgxartifacts` for test and `dsgartifactsprod` for production.
+Append the SAS token generated earlier (starts `?sv=`, with no surrounding quotes)

 - You may be prompted to add the site to a whitelist.
 If so, then add the site and restart Internet Explorer.